2026 United States Senate elections: Massachusetts

-Two-term Democrat Ed Markey was reelected in 2020 with 66.2% of the vote, and is running for re-election to a third full term.
-The longest-serving Democrat in Congress, he will be 80 years old on Election Day.
-Markey faced multiple calls to retire due to his age during the Democratic primary for the seat in 2020.
-He is being challenged in the Democratic primary by teacher and fantasy sports journalist Alex Rikleen and Congressman Seth Moulton.
-In January 2025, Congressman Jake Auchincloss said he had not ruled out challenging Markey in the Democratic primary, but announced in September that he would not do so.
+Two-term Democrat Ed Markey was reelected in 2020 with 66.2% of the vote and is seeking a third full term.The longest-serving Democrat in Congress, Markey will be 80 on Election Day and has faced calls to retire.
+This also happened during the 2020 Democratic primary.
+Markey defeated U.S. Representative Seth Moulton in the September 1 Democratic primary.